-Single-incision laparoscopic kidney removal has become the standard approach our surgeons use for kidney donors at the University of Maryland Medical Center.
-We are the first and only hospital in Maryland and only the third hospital in the U.S. to offer this procedure.
-Our surgeons have safely performed over 200 of these operations, and have re-defined the state of the art with respect to advances in kidney donation.
+Single-incision laparoscopic kidney removal has become the standard approach for living kidney donors at the University of Maryland Medical Center.
+We are the first hospital in Maryland and only the third hospital in the U.S. to offer this procedure.
+Our surgeons have safely performed hundreds of these operations, and have re-defined the state of the art with respect to advances in kidney donation.

 Click on the questions listed below, or scroll down the page, to find answers to some of patients' most frequently asked questions about this innovative procedure.

 Q: What surgical technique is most commonly used to remove kidneys from living donors?

 In recent years, laparoscopic surgery has become the standard technique employed by surgeons to remove kidneys from living donors.
 This approach requires three or four tiny incisions in the abdomen, through which the surgeon inserts a camera and other instruments.
 Another four-inch incision is also required through which the kidney is then removed.

 Q: How does the single-incision surgical option differ from traditional laparoscopic surgery?